 Would you like your traditional fantasy gaming served with fast, simple rules and perhaps a side order of silliness?

-Questers uses the PDQ system to present a self-contained high fantasy RPG in just 70 pages.
+Questers uses the PDQ system to present a self-contained high fantasy RPG.
 Here’s what’s inside.

 - The PDQ System, a simple, fast and flexible set of rules emphasising story more than tactics.

 - The world of Median, an outline setting taking a fond sideways look at fantasy gaming standards.

 - A “build your own” approach – use the framework and add the gods, organisations and character types your gaming group wants in your stories.

 The included setting material is based on, well, taking the mickey out of Important Games of Yore which have sometimes been – let’s face it – a teensy bit silly and over the top.
 (It’s in a British style too: your mileage may vary.)
 But actually the underlying system will serve perfectly well for a “straight” high fantasy game.

 Questers second edition is in Trade format, 184 pages, currently available in PDF from DriveThru and RPGNow with a print edition coming soon.

 Notes on second edition

 Questers originally came out back in 2006, using Chad Underkoffler’s super-simple PDQ system.
 This is a revision, repackage and freshen up really, but ‘2e’ seemed more fitting as a nod to those classic fantasy games.